 Isabel has a fixed notion of what she is, and therefore of what she can become.
 Once we see ourselves as a particular object with a specific character, our freedom disappears.
 We have entered the realm of facticity and closed off possibility.

-The power and flexibility of relating to oneself as a network of malleable relationships instead of as an object with fixed characteristics and a predictable future is why one of the three key principles of our executive training is “Be Transitive.”
+The power and flexibility of relating to oneself as a network of malleable relationships instead of as an object with fixed characteristics and a predictable future are why one of the three key principles of our executive training is “Be Transitive.”
 Larry beautifully expresses all three MayoGenuine principles: Be Genuine, Be Transitive, Be Learning.

 He is genuine, always learning, and clear that he is not a fixed quantity but a network of evolving relationships with people, possessions, and the infinite.
 In short, he is fully alive.